midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Callback queue`
 ----------------
-So when the js v8 engine that is main thread will offloads the synchronous task to the libuv, it will register that task and give to callback, and it will store the callback and keep inside in the callback queue. so like this all the asynchronous functions callbacks are keeping inside this callback queue
+So when the js v8 engine that is main thread will offloads the synchronous task to the libuv.

-- For the proccess.nextTick and promise.callback funcitions it will have a priority queue like process.nextTick callback queue and process.callback callback queue
+libuv assigns these tasks to either:
+Thread Pool: For heavy I/O operations (e.g., file reading, database queries).
+Event Loop Timer: For tasks like setTimeout or setInterval.
+OS Kernels: For network requests and lightweight operations like DNS lookups.

+Once the task is completed (e.g., file is read, a timer expires, or a network request is done), libuv does the following:
+Registers the task's callback function.
+Stores the callback in the `callback queue`.

+- process.nextTick callbacks are handled in a special nextTickQueue, which has the highest priority.
+These are executed before the event loop proceeds to the next phase.
+- Promise callbacks (e.g., .then, .catch, .finally) are stored in the Microtask Queue.
-- and for the each pahse function it will have their own callback queues
+- Each pahse in the event loop will have their own callback queues
-- and this is totally called a s callback queue
+- and this is totally called as callback queue
-- the timer callback queue is using a min-heap datastructure
+- the timer callback queue is using a min-heap datastructure The timer with the shortest delay is placed at the root of the heap.
+This allows the event loop to efficiently determine which timers are ready to execute.

 `Event loop`
 ------------
-Event loop is a main hero inside the libuv it is continuesly running and checking the main thread that is js v8 engines call stack is empty or not and also checking the libuv's callback queue have any callbacks, If the call stack is empty and the callback queue have callbacks the event loop will pop a callback from the callback queue and push it to the call stack
+Event loop is a main hero inside the libuv it is continuesly running and checking the main thread that is js v8 engines call stack is empty or not and also checking the libuv's callback queues have any callbacks, If the call stack is empty and the callback queues have callbacks the event loop will pop a callback from the callback queue and push it to the call stack

                      +-------+